beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 Click the "Settings" tab in the header to access the configuration page.
 The page is organized into cards for clarity.

--   **AI Configuration Card:**
+-   **AI Configuration Tab:**
     -   **Provider:** The app automatically scans for running Ollama or LM Studio services.
 You can select which one to use for AI features.
     -   **API Base URL:** The address of the AI service.
 Defaults are provided.
     -   **Model Name:** A dropdown list of models available from your selected provider.
--   **Taxonomy Editor Card:**
+-   **Taxonomy Tab:**
     -   This is an advanced feature allowing full customization of the application's tag library.
-    -   You can add, edit, or delete categories from the left-hand list.
-    -   Selecting a category allows you to add, edit, or delete tags within it on the right.
+    -   **Categories List (Left):** Add, edit, delete, and reorder your categories.
+Click a category to manage its tags.
+    -   **Tags List (Right):** When a category is selected, this area shows all of its tags.
+You can drag and drop tags to reorder them or create parent-child relationships (for suggestions).
+Click "Add Tag" or the pencil icon on an existing tag to open the inline editor.
+    -   **Inline Tag Editor:** When adding or editing a tag, a panel appears directly on the page.
+Here you can edit the tag's label, ID, description, color, and manage its "Suggests" and "Conflicts With" relationships using a powerful search-and-select combobox.
-    -   Changes must be saved, which will reload the taxonomy and reset the main crafter view.
-You can also discard changes or reset to the application's default taxonomy.
+    -   **Saving:** Changes are not applied until you click the "Save Taxonomy" button at the top.
+You can also discard all your changes or reset the entire taxonomy to the application's default. *Warning: Saving or resetting will reload the app's data and clear your current prompt.*
--   **Presets Card:**
+-   **Presets Tab:**
     -   Here you can directly edit the JSON data for your custom presets in a code editor that provides syntax highlighting.
 This allows for advanced editing, re-ordering, and sharing.
     -   You can reset to the application's default presets at any time.